dirigiblelabs/curriculum-2017/GorinTopalov/CreatingScriptingService.md

-# Creating a scripting service
+# Creating a Scripting Service

 The following steps describe the process of creating a data structure.